-A term often used to refer to criteria, such as compactness and contiguity, that have historically been considered in drawing legislative or other districts.
+A term often used to refer to neutral or benign criteria, such as compactness, contiguity, and the preservation of political subdivisions and communities of interest, that have historically been considered in drawing legislative or other districts.

 The error in census data that results from the failure to count some persons or housing units in the decennial census.
-Historically, certain groups, such as members of racial or ethnic minorities, have been disproportionately undercounted by the federal census.
+Historically, certain groups, such as members of racial, ethnic, or socioeconomic groups, have been disproportionately undercounted by the federal census.

-The number of persons registered to vote in a county.
-Total voter registration is the total number of all persons who are on a county's voter registration roll.
-Non‐suspense voter registration is total voter registration minus the number of previously registered voters who fail to respond to a confirmation of residence notice sent by the county voter registrar.
+The number of persons registered to vote in a county or other geographic unit.
+On redistricting reports used by the Texas Legislature, total voter registration is the total number of persons listed on a county's voter registration roll for the geographic unit.
+Non‐suspense voter registration is total voter registration minus the number of registered voters who failed to respond to a confirmation of residence notice sent by the county voter registrar.

 The number of persons in a geographic unit who are at least 18 years of age.
-Because some population groups, such as racial or ethnic minorities, tend to be younger on average than the population as a whole, the voting age populations are frequently compared in evaluating the potential voting strength of those groups.
+Because some population groups, such as those composed of racial or ethnic minority groups, tend to be younger on average than the population as a whole, the voting age populations are frequently compared in evaluating the potential voting strength of those groups.

-The federal law prohibiting discrimination in voting practices on the basis of race or language group, codified as 52 U.S.C.
+The landmark federal law, originally enacted in 1965 and amended several times since its enactment, that prohibits discrimination in voting practices on the basis of race or membership in a language minority group, codified as 52 U.S.C.
 Section 10101 et seq.
-The official title of the act is the Voting Rights Act of 1965.
-Section 2 of the act prohibits the adoption of voting standards or practices that abridge the right to vote on the basis of race or language group and may be used to challenge a redistricting plan that discriminates against a racial or language minority group.
+Section 2 of the act prohibits the adoption of voting standards or practices that abridge the right to vote on the basis of race or language group and is frequently used to challenge a redistricting plan that is alleged to discriminate against a racial or language minority group.